 Using the “Personal Profile” Settings

-This machine lets you program in different personal profiles for different users.
+This machine lets you program different personal profiles for different users.
 You can also include a name with each profile, which is something that you can’t do with all machines.
 Machines from other brands only let you include a number for each profile.
 So, naturally, I set up my own “Arne” profile.

 The machine used my profile to save all my preferences for the different drinks I made.
 You can also include additional profiles with different names, of course.

 Using your profile, your can make a “personalized” espresso, ristretto, cappuccino or whatever other drink you want.
-You can also search for your own settings by using your name.
-Everything works very well, although that’s not necessarily out of the ordinary for an espresso machine in this price range.
+You can also search for your settings by using your name.
+Everything works very well, although that’s not out of the ordinary for an espresso machine in this price range.

 Cleaning the Miele CM 6350

 Miele did a good job of providing a simple, well-designed cleaning process for the CM 6350, which helps explain its great test results.
 When testing the Miele CM 7500, I liked how the individual components were clearly labeled.
 Each piece indicates whether or not you can wash it in the dishwasher.
 Most parts can go in the dishwasher, which is very practical, of course.